adityaraj079/Open-CV/README.md

 # Open-CV
-Beginning Open-CV play
+Beginning the Open-CV play

-This is the beginning of the Open-CV play
+This is the beginning of my Open-CV play

 First and for most get this libraries installed for copying my stuff
 1) Python